tytydraco/yessleep/out/The_Deerman_.md

 Lora swooned slightly and wondered if this was all a dream.
 A handsome man shows up at her door late at night, asking for directions.
 A feeling of doubt niggled at the pit of her stomach.

-She suddenly remembered stories her grandmother told of mysterious, handsome young men in black who would seduce women and take them, never to be seen again.
+She suddenly remembered stories her grandmother told of mysterious, handsome young men in black who were not really men at all, who would seduce women and take them, never to be seen again.

 "Uh, look, I'm not up for going anywhere tonight. ,"Sorry, I can't help you," Lora replied hesitantly and started closing the door.
 His gaze locked onto hers with a magnetic pull.
 He stepped closer, and a mysterious air of energy hung around him.
 "You should come to the dance with me.
 It'll be fun.
 Just forget everything else."
 In that instant, the energy shifted, enveloping her in a heady aura of intoxicating and alluring magnetism.
 He was… irresistible.
 Lora felt her resolve melting away.
 "Okay… I'll go," she said, despite the smallest protest in the back of her mind.
 I'll get ready.